Renovation of the Moorish Barracks

 To ensure a seamless flow for the staff from the ground floor to the first floor, we designed three staircases (one for each house), which we connected to each other and to the back entrance with a ramp.

 Although the patios were already part of the original project of the building, we completed the design by laying a new stone floor in place of the original cement finishing, thus acknowledging the importance of these two open areas in the whole design of the building.
 For the area against the retaining wall, we ensured that no new addition would be possible by over-designing the circulation elements, stairs and ramps that fill the whole area.
 This attention to the design of common and exterior areas was intended to define spaces not to be appropriated, in a similar manner to the C&C Lobby.
 It reflects my love–hate relationship with the local informality of usage of common areas.
-On the one hand, I appreciate the flexibility and try to offer un-purposed extra spaces to be used freely.
-On the other, I try to define the limits of this freedom by defining, through design, areas that are supposed to be kept empty.
+On the one hand, we appreciate the flexibility and try to offer un-purposed extra spaces to be used freely.
+On the other, we try to define the limits of this freedom by defining, through design, areas that are supposed to be kept empty.

 This project is a demonstration of our commitment to our context-related agendas as early as the year 2001.
 We have since fine-tuned all the strategies needed to achieve them.
-I have always thought that the design of Moorish Barracks was a contribution to heritage conservation.
-Now, I see that it is much more than that – it constitutes the realization that, the limited amount of space available here in Macau means that we must design mass and void concurrently; that the design of the void has become a necessity in this dense and informal city; and that a designed void is somehow resistant to appropriations.
+We have always thought that the design of Moorish Barracks was a contribution to heritage conservation.
+Now, we see that it is much more than that – it constitutes the realization that, the limited amount of space available here in Macau means that we must design mass and void concurrently; that the design of the void has become a necessity in this dense and informal city; and that a designed void is somehow resistant to appropriations.